olgupila/STORM-AI-devkit-2025/docs/installation.md

 ```

 ## Download the dataset
-The challenge dataset can be downloaded from [here](google drive link).
+The challenge dataset can be downloaded from <a href="https://www.dropbox.com/scl/fo/jt5h1f82iycjb8elybmlz/h?rlkey=bjcmny486ddf7m0j7b9uok9ww&dl=0">here</a>.
 Please store the downloaded dataset into the `~/splid-devkit/dataset` folder.
 Description of the dataset is available on the [SPLID dataset page](https://splid-devkit.readthedocs.io/en/latest/dataset.html).